-- The bypass feed into this equipment uses three wires.
-The rectifier feed into this equipment uses three wires.
-The phases must be symmetrical about ground (from a Wye source, phase rotation clockwise A, B, C) for proper equipment operation. - If installing an external maintenance bypass, all feeds to the UPS including the Rectifier Input Breaker (RIB) (if installed) must have a service disconnect independent of the maintenance bypass power path.
+- Phase rotation must be clockwise starting with phase A (rotation A, B, C). - If installing an external maintenance bypass, all feeds to the UPS including the Rectifier Input Breaker (RIB) (if installed) must have a service disconnect independent of the maintenance bypass power path.
 Most maintenance bypass solutions provide UPS input feeds derived from but isolated from the maintenance bypass power path.
 If the maintenance bypass solution being installed does not provide such functionality, DO NOT use a single feeder breaker to supply both the UPS and the maintenance bypass.